 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

-Panel (b) shows the contours for different cumulative fertility milestones only.
-A vertical dotted orange line on the left of the figure shows the first cohort for which the contours were shown; earlier cohorts have incomplete age-specific fertility data at some younger ages, and so the cumulative fertility schedules for such cohorts would be incomplete, and misleading if plotted.
-The diagonal dotted orange line shows the last period for which data are available, and so the highest ages at which cumulative cohort fertility schedules can be calculated for more recent cohorts.
+Panel (b) shows the contours for different pseudo cumulative fertility milestones only.
+A vertical dotted orange line on the left of the figure shows the first cohort for which the contours were shown; earlier cohorts have incomplete age-specific fertility data at some younger ages, and so the pseudo cumulative fertility schedules for such cohorts would be incomplete, and misleading if plotted.
+The diagonal dotted orange line shows the last period for which data are available, and so the highest ages at which pseudo cumulative cohort fertility schedules can be calculated for more recent cohorts.

 Starting with the 2.05 contour, we can see that this line quickly becomes vertical for the 1939 cohort; this was the last cohort which reached replacement fertility levels.
-The 1.5 children per woman contour is observed to move upwards and is likely to be lost for cohorts born after around 1967-68.
-Though we cannot know with certainty, we can make some reasonable informal extrapolations of the contours for more recent cohorts by assuming the following: firstly, that so long as the contours are within ages ranging up to around 43 years, they can probably be assumed to continue linearly; secondly, if the contours trend upwards towards older ages (around 44 years and older), the total cumulative fertility of later cohorts is likely to become less than the level indicated by the contour, and so the contour is likely to move vertically upwards.
+The 1.50 children per woman contour is observed to move upwards and is likely to be lost for cohorts born after around 1967-68.
 Panel (c) shows the composite plot which brings together both level plot and contour elements.

-Figure 1c shows the composite plots for both West and East Germany, using a common colour palette for the colour tiles.
+Figure 1c presents the composite plots for both West and East Germany, using a common colour palette for the colour tiles.
 As many features regarding West Germany have been previously discussed (when referring to Figure 1b), the focus is now on the corresponding features for East Germany, relating both to the level and contour plot aspects of the composite plot visualization.

-Figure 1c: Comparison of West and East Germany (Cohort, not period, on x-axis)
+Figure 1c: Comparison of fertility trends in West and East Germany